semtexzv/quix/README.md

 ...
 }
 ```
-### Messages
-Both internal and user messages use Protobuf format for serialization.
-The indivudal `Messages` from protobuf just passed to
-prost.

-We use the `RPC` entry in protobuf services as a unit of communication.
-Each RPC generates a single struct, which implements
-`Service` and `actix::Message`.
-The user needs to:
-1. Implement `Handler<M>` for RPCs he wants to consume using the specified `Process` actor
-2. Derive `DynHandler` on the actor with dispatch containing the RPC struct

 ### Processes
 In order to better handle distribution, we will introduce a concept of a process, which is just an identified actor.